AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 #### Oracle

-Angle Borrowing module uses Chainlink price feeds, and may sometimes also rely on on-chain data.
+Angle Borrowing module uses Chainlink price feeds, and may sometimes also rely on onchain data.
 For the case of wstETH for example, the protocol needs to call some functions of the StETH contract besides the Chainlink feeds to get the EUR price of wstETH.

 ## Next